dwisign/bootstrap4starter/README.md

 To use this starter template work on scss, follow this step:

-If you're on Windows, you can run the Ruby Installer.
+If you're on Windows, you can run the Ruby <a href="https://rubyinstaller.org/" target="_blank">Installer</a>.
 On Linux, Rails Ready provides several Ruby essentials.
 On OS X, Ruby is already installed by default so Ruby just works.

 Install Sass
 Open up your Terminal.app and type: